gothinkster/spring-boot-realworld-example-app/README.md

 > ### Spring boot + MyBatis codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.

-This codebase was created to demonstrate a fully fledged full stack application built with Spring boot + Mybatis including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged full-stack application built with Spring boot + Mybatis including CRUD operations, authentication, routing, pagination, and more.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.